People Love Dead Jews: Background and context

 Author Dara Horn recounts an inspiring event for the book was at a Nashville quiz bowl tournament in the 1990s.
 Horn shared a room with two Mississippians, who discussed watching Mister Rogers.
 The Southerners were utterly convinced that (as children) Rogers was speaking directly to them through their TV screens — just like they absolutely knew that Jesus loved them.
 They waited for Horn to concur.
 When she instead mumbled something about synagogue, they looked, stunned: "I thought Hitler said you all were dark [complexion]."
 Reflecting on that experience, Horn would realize that what people knew about Jews is that people killed them.

-Horn describe her mission with the book was to "unravel, document, describe, and articulate the endless unspoken ways in which the popular obsession with dead Jews, even in its most apparently benign and civic-minded forms, is a profound affront to human dignity."
+Horn explained that her mission with the book was to "unravel, document, describe, and articulate the endless unspoken ways in which the popular obsession with dead Jews, even in its most apparently benign and civic-minded forms, is a profound affront to human dignity."

 In an interview with The Atlantic, Horn argues, that Western society prefers to tell stories about how Jews died, rather than how they lived, because "it's much easier to mold dead Jews into martyrs and morality tales than it is to coexist with living ones."
 Horn mentions that the book attempts to confront common excuses for not caring about antisemitism, such as that antisemitism is not systemic and antisemitic incidents are all "lone wolf" events or committed by deranged individuals.
 She also mentions that the "Jews are rich" stereotype, which is regularly used to justify antisemitism, is not used as an excuse for prejudice against Hindus, who are one of the wealthiest minority religious groups in the United States and United Kingdom.